+Making music with a combination modular and digital setup can lead to wonderful results.
 Combining the flexibility of modular synthesis with the precision of audio plugins is a great way to elevate your sound palette.
-Josh Story, our Director of Audio R&D gives out a few pointers on how to get started!
+Josh Story, our director of audio R&D, gives out a few pointers on how to get started.

-In my set up, I send clock and play/stop transport messages from Ableton to an Elektron Digitakt via USB, which then sends MIDI OUT to a Hexinverter Mutant Brain which sends a clock signal to a 4ms Quad Clock Divider, as well as clock and reset messages to a Winter Modular Eloquencer.
+In my set up, I send clock and play/stop transport messages from Ableton Live to an Elektron Digitakt via USB, which then sends MIDI out to a Hexinverter Mutant Brain, which sends a clock signal to a 4MS Quad Clock Distributor, as well as clock and reset messages to a Winter Modular Eloquencer.

 After your clock signal is distributed, there is still latency to consider.
-Ableton has track delays which can be set on a per track basis, which allows you to nudge everything into place.
-I generally play a simple 4 on the floor kick pattern from the Digitakt and modular to make sure everything is in time with the metronome from Ableton and then nudge track delays, and MIDI delay compensation to match.
+Ableton Live has track delays which can be set on a per-track basis, which allows you to nudge everything into place.
+I generally play a simple four-on-the-floor kick pattern from the Digitakt and modular to make sure everything is in time with the metronome from Ableton Live, and then nudge track delays and MIDI delay compensation to match.
 It takes a little trial and error to get the tempo locked into place, but once you do, that’s when the magic happens.

-One of the most frustrating (and addictive) aspects of using modulars is that you always need more; more modulation, more VCAs, more everything — especially when you are first starting out and don’t have everything you need to complete your ideas in the modular realm.
+One of the most frustrating (and addictive) aspects of using modular is that you always need more — more modulation, more VCAs, more everything — especially when you are first starting out and don’t have everything you need to complete your ideas in the modular realm.
 This is a great opportunity to incorporate digital workflows with modular sound sources.
-If you’ve developed a cool patch, such as a droning pad, but you’ve run out of modulation sources, you have unlimited, tempo sync’d modulation by using multiple instances of an effect such as MOVEMENT on the audio track coming into your DAW.
+If you’ve developed a cool patch, such as a droning pad, but you’ve run out of modulation sources, you have unlimited, tempo-synced modulation by using multiple instances of an effect such as MOVEMENT on the audio track coming into your DAW (digital audio workstation).

 One way I like to add additional spice to my sounds is by resampling sounds coming from my DAW through my modular effects.
 There are certain things that I know my modular rig can do that I can’t easily accomplish in the box, and vice versa.

-For instance, I can run vocals from EXHALE through 3 different granular effects in series in my modular and then filter, add delay and reverb and then record it all back into my session and now I have a totally twisted version of what was originally a preset sound.
-I might be able to accomplish this in my DAW, but what fun would that be when I can do it all in realtime, manipulating multiple parameters at once without using any CPU on my computer?
+For instance, I can run vocals from EXHALE through three different granular effects in series in my modular and then filter, add delay and reverb, and then record it all back into my session.
+Now I have a totally twisted version of what was originally a preset sound.
+I might be able to accomplish this in my DAW, but what fun would that be when I can do it all in real-time, manipulating multiple parameters at once without using any CPU on my computer?

-I find that adding an additional color to my sound palette with something like ANALOG BRASS AND WINDS can often times take an idea or loop that I had into a whole new direction.
-Not to mention that working in the box allows you to easily play chords AND revisit sounds later in the box when you receive revision notes down the line.
+I find that adding an additional color to my sound palette with something like Analog Brass & Winds can oftentimes take an idea or loop that I had into a whole new direction.
+Not to mention that working in the box allows you to easily play chords and revisit sounds later when you receive revision notes down the line.

 There are pros and cons to everything.
-I see modular synthesis and digital music creation as equally powerful tools that will allow you to make the music you want… as long as you don’t let them get in your way first.
+I see modular synthesis and digital music creation as equally powerful tools that will allow you to make the music you want…so long as you don’t let them get in your way first.